maxiwu13133/Discord-for-Teachers/docs/navigation-structure.md

 **Messaging**

-Click on the message bar at the bottom of the text channel to begin typing a message.
+**1.** Click on the message bar at the bottom of the text channel to begin typing a message.
 There are also various GIFs and emoticons to express yourself.

 **Sharing files**

-Click on the `+` at the message bar to attach a file or, drag the file to the text channel portion of the Discord interface or, copy and paste it directly onto the text channel.
+**1.** Click on the `+` at the message bar to attach a file or,

+**2.** Drag the file to the text channel portion of the Discord interface or,

+**3.** Copy and paste it directly onto the text channel.

-The max file size you can upload to Discord using the basic plan is 8MB.
+**Note.** The max file size you can upload to Discord using the basic plan is 8MB.
 The premium version, Discord nitro, allows you to upload up to 500MB.

 **Right-clicking messages**

-Right-click a message to react, edit, pin, reply, speak, and delete.
+**1.** Right-click a message to react, edit, pin, reply, speak, and delete.

 Pinning a message allows a user to emphasize important information.
 Pinned messages can be accessed by clicking on the pin icon at the top bar.